siddartha999/TensorFlow_Image_Classification/README.md

 # TensorFlow_Image_Classification
-Image classification using tensor flow library.
+Image classification by making use of TensorFlow library.

 Image CLassification can be done by making use of a Pre-trained CNN model called Inception , which was trained by Goolge on around 100k images.